 Being a big fan of reproduction garments in general, it is at times a little disheartening that many repro. garments available are not suitable for me…

-Usually it’s sizing issues when it comes to Japanese products, or fabric/weight suitability when it comes to the American/British stuff due to wool & heavy cottons being somewhat contraindicated in my local climate for pretty much all of the year (I would have a dozen horsehide jackets otherwise ).
+Usually it’s sizing issues when it comes to Japanese products, or fabric/weight suitability when it comes to the American/British stuff due to wool & heavy cottons being somewhat contraindicated in my local climate for pretty much all of the year (I would have a dozen horsehide jackets otherwise :P).

 So I was rather excited to have found Bela, the man behind Hepville, who took up my request for reproduction shirts that won’t lead to hyperthermia in the Australian Summer!

 A couple of Summer-time shirts made of linen batiste, slightly modified from a 1944 pattern: